plant cells

 Plant Physiology

-... flux management.
+...
 Work focuses on the integral, sucrose/H+ symporters (SUTs) at the plasma membrane of plant cells.
-Site-directed mutagenesis and domain swapping have been used to modify the transport properties ... vacuole of a unique cell layer in leaves.
-More recently we have shown that these plant vacuoles are able to convert between lytic and storage functional states.
-This latter discovery has ...
+Site-directed mutagenesis and domain swapping have been used to modify the transport ... plant vacuoles are able to convert between lytic and storage functional states.
+This latter discovery has propelled our research into the mechanistic understanding of selective degradation of proteins in plant cells. ...

 plantphys.wsu.edu